wri/gfw/README.md

 ## Developing

 We follow a [Gitflow Worklow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for development and deployment.
 We merge pull requests into `develop`, which is deployed automatically to both the staging and pre-production servers.
-In order to release features into production, we merge `develop` into `master`, triggering an automatic development to production.
+In order to release features into production, we merge `develop` into `master`, triggering an automatic deployment to production.

 ![gitflow workflow](https://www.atlassian.com/dam/jcr:b5259cce-6245-49f2-b89b-9871f9ee3fa4/03%20(2).svg)